raiyanyahya/snapsht/README.md

 ## Configuration

 The application requires you to have the chromium driver available.
 If you dont have it on the PATH run the `setup` command which will download the correct binary on your system and use it.
+You must also have the chrome browser installed.

 ## Installation